 Women experience problems related to their reproductive system throughout their lives.
 These range from the beginning of their menstruation right through and beyond the menopause.
 When symptoms cannot be explained or when your family doctor is concerned, then referral to a specialist gynaecologist is warranted.

 Heavy periods are one of the commonest reasons women consult a gynaecologist.
-Menorrhagia is the medical word for heavy periods, and is regarded when pads or tampons are being changed too frequently, clots may be passed, and the patient may get up several times at night for fear of making a”mess” in the bed.
+Heavy menstural bleeding is quantified when pads or tampons are being changed too frequently, clots may be passed, and the patient may get up several times at night to change.

 Couples trying to conceive may take up to 12 months to have success.
 Approximately 10% will not be pregnant after this time, and further investigation is warranted.
 Couples older than 35 years of age often come earlier than this and have tests after 6 months of trying.

-The menopause causes a whole range of problems for women.
+Menopause has many symptoms and raises a wide variety of issues for women.
 The medical diagnosis of menopause can usually not be made for certain until the woman has had no periods for 12 months, in association with symptoms such as hot flushes, vaginal dryness, sleeplessness, mood changes and many others.
-The use of hormones causes many women much concern, but there are many aspects to the successful management of menopausal symptoms, one of which is HRT(hormone replacement therapy).
+The use of hormones causes many women much concern, but there are many aspects to the successful management of menopausal symptoms, one of which is HRT (hormone replacement therapy).